App Store Localization Confusion: 6 Causes + Fix Matrix

 Marketing or a regional team added “#1 AI productivity app” or “with built-in voice assistant” to the Japanese subtitle for ASO.
 The base language never made that claim.
 A locale reviewer flags it because the app doesn’t deliver that capability for them.

-How to spot it: In App Store Connect → App Information, switch the locale dropdown across every offered locale.
-For each, copy the title, subtitle, promotional text, and description into a spreadsheet.
+How to spot it: The name and subtitle live under App Store Connect → (your app) → App Information (shared across versions); the description, keywords, promotional text, and “What’s New” live under the specific version page in the left sidebar (for example 1.0 Prepare for Submission or the in-review version).
+In each place, switch the language pop-up across every offered locale and copy the fields into a spreadsheet.
 Diff each row against the base language.
 Any noun, verb, or numeric claim that exists in only one locale is a candidate.

 2. Localized screenshots show stale UI or absent features